 Here’s what you need to know about truck accident cases and partnering with a truck injury lawyer.

-Damages You Recover After a Pittsburgh Truck Accident
+Damages You Can Recover After a Pittsburgh Truck Accident

-Before determining what financial recovery could look like for you, we must determine what recoverable damages are available.
-Because of Pennsylvania’s choice no-fault auto insurance system, everyone in an accident has a certain amount of coverage based on their no-fault personal injury protection (PIP) insurance for accident-related medical care.
+Before determining what financial recovery could look like for you, our auto accident attorneys must determine your recoverable damages.
+Because of Pennsylvania’s choice of a no-fault auto insurance system, everyone in an accident has a certain amount of coverage based on their no-fault personal injury protection (PIP) insurance for accident-related medical care.
 They also have the opportunity to recover certain types of damages from the at-fault party.

 In a truck accident, the damages you can recover if the trucker caused the crash include: